AryanSaxenaa/FailureDetective/README.md

 ## Using A Public Target

+Quick verification path for reviewers: use a very small public scenario.

 If you want to demonstrate the workflow against a public target, use a very small scenario only.
 Shared public test services are appropriate for lightweight demos, not sustained or aggressive load.

 Example public target: